What’s water recycling?

 Water recycling essentially speeds up the natural process of water treatment.
 Instead of returning treated water to the environment, we’re exploring ways to recycle it.
 This means we can keep it in our network reducing the amount we need to take from the environment.

 A treatment process, which is in addition to any existing treatment wastewater receives, that includes micro-filtration allows us to turn what was previously regarded as wastewater into clean water.
 Tiny membranes are used to filter out salt and other molecules.
 In fact, so much is stripped from the water that we have to add some necessary minerals back in afterwards.

-This process is already in use in other parts of the world – in California, they’ve been recycling water for more than 40 years.
+This process is already in use in other parts of the world – for example in California, they’ve been recycling water for more than 40 years.

 Our water recycling plans

 We’re working with a range of international experts, our regulators and environmental organisations to develop our plans.
 And we will be asking everyone for their views in the planned consultations.

 This is just one of our strategic solutions we're exploring to address water shortages in Hampshire.